Setting up an Android smartphone or tablet as a WiFi adapter is easy to do.

 Read Here for Our Picks of Best Wireless USB Dongles.

-Here are the steps need to use an Android Device as a wireless USB adapter.
+Below are the steps to follow to use an Android Device as a wireless USB adapter along with screenshots if needed.

 Some phones and Android version may vary in setup but will be close to the following instructions with no need to Root the phone.